Skip to main content

 FAQ

 The SDK stays quiet when NODE_ENV !== "production", so local noise doesn’t reach your dashboard.
 To capture while testing, call init({ enabled: true }) in instrumentation-client.ts.
+Interfere also drops the development, local, and test environments before ingestion, so set a real environment too if you want that data to land.

 Yes.
 Give each app its own serviceName.
 When the same issue hits more than one surface, Interfere correlates it into a single problem instead of a separate alert per app.

 Yes.
-Disable the signals you don’t want with plugins, for example init({ plugins: { replay: false, pageEvents: false } }).
+Disable the signals you don’t want with the provider’s plugins prop, for example <InterfereProvider plugins={{ replay: false, pageEvents: false }}>.
 To drop browser tracing from the bundle entirely, pass init({ tracing: false }).